nesquena/rabl/README.md

 Anyone who has tried the 'to_json' method used in ActiveRecord for generating a JSON response has felt the pain of this restrictive approach.
 RABL is a general templating system created to solve these problems in an entirely new way.

+For a breakdown of common misconceptions about RABL, please check out our guide to [understanding RABL](https://github.com/nesquena/rabl/wiki/Understanding-RABL) which can help clear up any confusion about this project.

 ## Breaking Changes ##

  * v0.6.14 (released June 28, 2012) requires the use of render_views